 at her paws, and doing a lot of butt scooting, then she may have fallen

 You'll see this much more often in the spring and summertime as yeast grows rapidly when the weather gets hot and humid.

-Bottom line, treating a yeast infection in dogs requires anti-fungal shampoos and sprays along with probiotcis and wild alaskan salmon oil.
+Bottom line, treating a yeast infection in dogs requires a two-pronged approach with anti-fungal shampoos and sprays along with probiotcis and wild alaskan salmon oil.
 If you have a dog that suffers from chronic yeast infections, then dietary changes may need to be made.